-Of strategic importance, the Group managed to achieve cash generation from operations, of a record R311,5 million.
+Of strategic importance, the Group managed to achieve cash generation from operations, of a record R 481,9 million.
 This solid improvement in cash generated from operations, facilitated a reduction in average debt levels and funding costs.
-The Group has implemented stringent compliance procedures to ensure the health, safety and wellbeing of our employees in order to fulfil our part in controlling the spread of the COVID-19 pandemic.
+Interest paid was down from R 13,1 million (August 2020) to R 5 million with Interest Cover improving to 42,3 times.